Are you a mechanical keyboard enthusiast looking for the best mechanical keyboard switches?

-I would prefer having one or the other since it looks cleaner, but again, it’s up to your personal preference.
+I would prefer to have one or the other since it looks cleaner, but again, it's up to your personal preference.

-Seriously, there are so many different types, all with varying degrees of differences.
+Seriously, there are so many different types, all with varying degrees of difference.

 The ones I have found to be most popular are...